 Cotton has been dubbed ‘the world’s dirtiest crop’.
-In fact, 16% of the insecticides and 10% of pesticides used worldwide are for farming cotton alone, according to the the Soil Association.
+In fact, 16% of the insecticides and 10% of pesticides used worldwide are for farming cotton alone, according to the Soil Association.

 The chemicals are linked to cancer, neurological diseases and serious health issues for farmers and people living near cotton production.

-Cotton has an effect on the livelihoods on a huge amount of people.
+Cotton has an effect on the livelihoods of a huge amount of people.
 The cotton-growing industry employs nearly 7% of labour in developing countries (WWF) employing roughly 100 million people in 80 different countries (Soil Association).